ibm-cloud-docs/vpc/lb-private-dns-integration.md

 ## Before you begin
 {: #prerequisite-integration-with-dns-service}

-Before binding DNS zones to load balancers, you must first create DNS zones and grant load balancer service access.
+Before binding DNS zones to load balancers, you must first create DNS zones and grant load balancer access.

 1. DNS zones must be created before they can be bound to a load balancer.
 For more information, see [Managing DNS zones](/docs/dns-svcs?topic=dns-svcs-managing-dns-zones).